soniasingla/shardeum-docs/docs/faucet/claim.md

 ![chaindrop_2](/img/chaindrop/chaindrop_2.jpg)

-2. Enter valid wallet address and complete the captcha and click send to receive tokens.
+2. Enter a valid wallet address and complete the captcha and click send to receive tokens.

 ![chaindrop_3](/img/chaindrop/chaindrop_3.jpg)